An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

-Galla Settlers in the United States in the 17th Century
+Galla Settlers in United States in the 17th Century

-Galla Settlers in the United States in the 19th Century
+Galla Settlers in United States in the 19th Century

-Galla Settlers in the United States in the 20th Century
+Galla Settlers in United States in the 20th Century

 The Galla Family Crest was acquired from the Houseofnames.com archives.
 The Galla Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.